madooei/shadcn-all-in-one/docs/index.md

 ## Repository Structure

-- `packages` — Contains the primary package(s) for this repository (e.g., `react-example-package`).
+- `packages` — Contains the primary package(s) for this repository (e.g., `shadcn-all-in-one`).
 Each package is self-contained and can be copied out and used independently.
 - `examples` — Contains examples of how to use the packages.
 Each example is a minimal, standalone project.
 - `playgrounds` — Contains demos of the dependencies of the primary package(s).
 Each playground is a minimal, standalone project.
 - `scripts` — Contains scripts for the project to help with development and publishing.